Machine Learning Helps Protect the World's Food Supply

 Among the greatest challenges farmers face are those conditions that are outside of their control, such as weather, soil quality, weeds, and crop disease.
 These factors inhibit growth of both biofuel crops and healthy produce for consumption.

-Losses due to crop disease, whether caused by fungi, bacteria, or viruses, can be disastrous to the economy and dramatically threaten the global population’s access to nutrition.
+Losses due to crop disease, whether caused by fungi, bacteria, or viruses, can be disastrous to the grower and the economy, and they can threaten the global population’s access to nutrition.

 Crop disease can devastate natural ecosystems, leading to environmental problems, such as habitat loss for certain species.
 Additionally, in extreme cases, diseased crops can produce toxins that result in serious health problems for consumers.